This year the Essay Contest is also open to all undergraduates! First-year entrants will compete separately for prizes.

 - Honorable Mention: $50

 Sophomore, Junior, or Senior:

+Prizes provided by the GW Campus Stores and Sodexo.
 All winners will also be invited to present at University Writing and Research Conference on February 27 and have their essays published.

 Choose any prompt below.
 While the prompts are starting points, your essay should stand alone: its purpose and significance should be clear to people unfamiliar with the prompts.